Ikot Ekpene: Villages

+Climate

+It is more sunny from December to February.
+Rainfall is prevalent from May to October and least prevalent from December to February.

+Muggy conditions are most common in May and least common in January.
+The best time of year for hot-weather activities is from late November to early February.

 Sports

 The Ikot Ekpene Township Stadium is located in Ikot Ekpene.

 The Ikot Ekpene stadium is now the host to The Nigerian National League team Ibom Youth FC.
 It was also a former ground for Akwa Starlet, now Dakkadda FC.
 It has several football teams such as Mashal Rock FC, Raffia City FC, Ituen FC, Police Academy, Ibom Stars etc.

 Great players have come from this city, such as Etok Aniekan (Esperanza of Tunisia), Isaac George (Akwa United), Imoh Obot (Nassarawa United), and Vincent Enyeama (Marshall Rock to Lille of France, Super Eagles of Nigeria).